home negligent security

 Back to Top

 Expecting to be safe when you are a resident, visitor, or patron on someone else’s property is incredibly reasonable.
-After all, if you don’t feel safe at a gas station or in an apartment, you simply don’t go.
+After all, if you don’t feel safe at a convenience store/gas station or in an apartment, you simply don’t go.
 Unfortunately, even areas that seem safe on the surface may have faulty security measures.
-If you were the victim of an assault, the cause may not simply be your attacker, but the negligent security measures, which can include:
+If you were the victim of an assault, the cause may be a result of more than your attacker—it could be the negligent security measures, which can include:

 • Inadequate emergency exits